TheGeekOnSkates/breakaway-basic/notes.md

 # TO-DO

-* Maybe add aliases.
+* Add aliases.
 Why reinvent PRINT when printf is so darn close? :)
-* Maybe add INCLUDE - not sure how that would be different from LOAD, but I remember it was a feature some people suggested. :D
-* Maybe add an auto-run file.
+* Add an auto-run file.
-* Maybe add a way to customize the prompt.
-As a sometimes screen-reader user and a Commodore fanatic, "READY.\n" works for me.
-But some people might prefer "Ok" like on the TRS-80 Model 100, or "]" like on the Apple ][, or > like in Bash or whatever.
-* Maybe finish my weird twist on IF; it's not great, but it's better than nothing
 * Maybe play with "popen" and see if using it fixes the CTRL-C bug
 * Finish the manual

+# STUFF I'M HOLDING OFF ON

+* IF - gonna wait on variables for that
+* PROMPT - Just cuz I what if someone wants non-printable chars (new lines, ANSI escape codes, etc.)?
+I would need at least CHR$ to do that.